cargo-lambda/cargo-lambda/docs/guide/getting-started.md

 ```

 ::: tip
-Add the flag `--arm64` if you want to use Gravitron processors on AWS Lambda
+Add the flag `--arm64` if you want to use Graviton processors on AWS Lambda
 :::

 ## Step 6: Deploy the function on AWS Lambda